 - Successful contractors tend to budget, proactively seek out projects and develop their approaches ahead of time.

-The second step in writing contract RFP responses occurs after you seek out the potential project(s).
+The second step in writing a contract proposal to the federal government occurs after you seek out the potential project(s).
 The first thing you want to do before you engage in real government proposal writing is to see if you already have the past performance that is similar in size, scope, and complexity.

-- Past performance ratings are sometimes one of the highest rated evaluation scores when deciding how to write a government proposal for federal contracts.
+- Past performance ratings are sometimes one of the highest rated evaluation scores when deciding how to write a government project proposal for federal contracts.

 - You want to assess the agency’s description of the work – then try to match yours up – not the other way around.